xapian/xapian-gsoc-proposal/proposal.rst

 - I broke down the project like this ;

-	For family-algorithm in [weight-scheme, letor, spell-check, stemming ..] :
+	- For family-algorithm in [weight-scheme, letor, spell-check, stemming ..] :
-		For different algorithm parameters :
+		- For different algorithm parameters :

-			Use existing API or make one to quickly change params, dataset, feature-list etc.. score or rank or evaluate
+			- Use existing API or make one to quickly change params, dataset, feature-list etc..
+			- score or rank or evaluate and store results.

-		Make visuals (different for family of algorithms) for rank/evaluation scores
+		Make visuals (different for family of algorithms) for rank/evaluation scores for easy access.

 **What other approaches to have your considered, and why did you reject those in